Lohann/universal-factory/README.md

 }
 ```

-How to deploy an arbitrary contract at an reserved address:
+How to deploy using foundry script.
 ```solidity
 import {Reserved} from "./Reserved.sol";
 contract MyContract {